How to Manage Web Sites

 Web Endpoint Status - A list of web endpoints that have been configured for monitoring.
 If no endpoints have been configured, click Configure Web Endpoint Monitoring and go to the Monitoring section of the Configure management page.
 Endpoints can be added only in Standard mode.
 For more information, see How to Monitor Web Sites.

-A Usage Overview section that shows statistics for the web site's CPU, file system, and memory usage.
+Usage Overview - this section shows statistics for the web site's CPU, file system, and memory usage.

-- A list of linked resources such as a SQL or MySQL database, or a Windows Azure storage account, that are associated with your web site.
+Linked Resources - this section that shows a list of resources such as a SQL or MySQL database, or a Windows Azure storage account, that are connected to your web site.
 Click the name of the resource to manage the resource.
 If you have a MySQL database, clicking its name will take you to the ClearDB management page.
 There you can see your performance metrics, or go to the ClearDB dashboard, where you can upgrade your MySQL database if required.
 If no resources are listed , click Manage Linked Resources to go to the Linked Resources page, where you can add a link to a resource for your web site.

-- Edit in Visual Studio Online - Click this link to edit your web site directly online.
-You can enable this feature on the Configure page.
+- Edit in Visual Studio Online - Click this link to edit your web site directly online by using Visual Studio Online from the Windows Azure portal.
+This option will not appear unless you enable it on the Configure page.